Isaque52/docker-basics/mvp/README.md

 Again make sure we can check and verify this has been done.
 (NB: There is a quick way to do this)
 3) Run the 2nd Docker container that you made, but run the 1st shell script (`hello.sh`).
 Do this **without** editing the 1st `Dockerfile`

+Once you have done all this, take a break.
+This completes the mvp exercise.
+The next exercise to look into is optimisation